This article is part of the Linux Desktop Themes series:

 When it comes to Linux desktop environment aesthetics, the LXDE desktop environment is probably the weakest.
 The default skin it comes with, to be frank, is kind of dated and bland.
 Not to worry!
 Since this desktop environment is on Linux, you can tear it apart and make it look however you’d like!

-So why not make a list dedicated to nine great themes you can install right now into your LXDE session?
-I should mention, since this is LXDE, you’ll be able to use both XFCE4 themes as well as GTK2+ themes (and the panel even has support for images if you want).
+So why not make a list dedicated to great themes you can install right now into your LXDE session?
+I should mention, since this is LXDE, you’ll be able to use both XFCE4 themes as well as GTK2+ themes.
+(And the panel even has support for images if you want.)

-Note: the instructions to install each one of these themes are located on the page in which you downloaded them from.
+Note: the instructions to install each one of these themes are located on the page you download them from.